Param-Harrison/kidzode/public/courses/pixel-heroes/robot_conversation_challenge.md

 # Challenge: Robot Asks Two Questions

-Make your robot ask TWO questions!
+Challenge time!
+Make your robot ask TWO questions - one for name, one for age.

-## What to Do
-1. Add a question for age
+Add a second question for age, save it in a variable, then use both name and age in your messages!
-2. Save it in a variable
-3. Use both name and age!

 ```python
 print("Hi!
 I'm Super Robot!")